mdb0/ocaml_rtx/README.md

 # denoising:
 push space bar to toggle denoising
-(update in the beginning of the next frame if toggle durring post processing periode)
+(update in the beginning of the next frame if toggle durring post processing period)

 one sample per pixel, raw vs denoised example: